-25 Apr Obtaining a Work Permit in the Republic of Cyprus
+25 Apr Employment Permit in the Republic of Cyprus (BCS)

 On 29.11.2006, the Council of Ministers, established the policy for issuing and renewing residence and employment permits for personnel from third countries who are employed in companies of foreign interests that are registered in the Republic.